Covenant-HighWays/test-dev/README.md

 # test-dev
 This is a test dev repository
-It shall be used for testing and development purposes
+It shall be used for testing and development purposes.